Aidan-Lalonde-Novales/Aidan-Lalonde-Novales/README.md

 <li>
 how you doin my name's aidan nice to see you
 <li>
-im 💻LINUX CERTIFIED💻 and also know the 👨‍🦯PACKET TRACER BASICS👨‍🦯
+im 💻LINUX CERTIFIED💻 and also know the👨‍🦯PACKET TRACER BASICS👨‍🦯
 <li>
 also i bike and tutor math, pre cool i think